Jilan5/Docker-container-checkpointing-with-Go-Criu/README.md

 ## Introduction

 This project demonstrates how to checkpoint Docker containers using CRIU (Checkpoint/Restore In Userspace).
-The implementation is a production-ready Go application that can inspect and checkpoint running Docker containers, understanding the complete flow from Docker API integration to CRIU system calls.
+The implementation is a  Go application that can inspect and checkpoint running Docker containers, understanding the complete flow from Docker API integration to CRIU system calls.